jeffrey31033/sales_analysis/README.md

 ### Data Sources
 ---
-Sales Data: The primary dataset used for analysis derived from the final project in data management course, containing detailed information about each order made by the company
+Sales Data: The primary dataset used for analysis was sourced from the final project in data management course, containing detailed information about each order made by the company

 ### Tools
 ---
--	MYSQL – Building Data Warehouse and Execute Queries
+-	MYSQL – Building Data Warehouse and Executing Queries
--	Tableau – Visualizing Data from Data Warehouse
+-	Tableau – Visualizing Data

 ### First Phase: Building Data Warehouse
 ---